gist-ailab/uoais/README.md

 ## License

-This repository is released under the MIT license.
+The source code of this repository is released only for academic use.
+See the [license](./LICENSE.md) file for details.

 ## Notes